ADHD and the brain

 Current projects:

 - Subcortical volume analysis of case-control differences (Martine Hoogman, Radboud University Medical Center, Nijmegen, The Netherlands).
-Complete: Manuscript published in the Lancet Psychiatry, Febr, 2017. [postprint]
+Completed: Manuscript published in the Lancet Psychiatry, Febr, 2017. [postprint]

 - Anatomy of the cerebellum (Philip Shaw, National Institute of Mental Health, NIH, Bethesda, USA).
 Completed: Publised in Journal of Child Psychology and Psychiatry, Oct 2018. [postprint]

-- Brain imaging of the cortex in ADHD (Martine Hoogman, Radboud University Medical Center, NIjmegen, The Netherlands).
-Complete: Manuscript published in the American Journal of Psychiatry, July 2019. [postprint]
+- Brain imaging of the cortex in ADHD (Martine Hoogman, Radboud University Medical Center, Nijmegen, The Netherlands).
+Completed: Manuscript published in the American Journal of Psychiatry, July 2019.

 - ENIGMA ADHD, ASD, OCD cross-disorder project (Premika Boedhoe, Daan van Rooij, Martine Hoogman).
-Complete: Manuscript published in the American Journal of Psychiatry, 2020.
+Completed: Manuscript published in the American Journal of Psychiatry, 2020.

 - Virtual Histology (Tomas Paus, Yash Patel, University of Toronto).
-Complete: Manuscript published in JAMA Psychiatry, Aug, 2020. [open access]
+Completed: Manuscript published in JAMA Psychiatry, Aug, 2020. [open access]

 - Brain Laterality in ADHD (Merel Postema, Clyde Francks, MPI, Nijmegen).
-Complete: Manuscript published in the Journal of Child Psychology and Psychiatry, 2021. [open access]
+Completed: Manuscript published in the Journal of Child Psychology and Psychiatry, 2021. [open access]

-- White matter integrity in ADHD (Martine Hoogman, Kathy Lawrence, Emma Sprooten) – Radboud University Medical Center).
+- White matter integrity in ADHD (Martine Hoogman, Kathy Lawrence) – Radboud University Medical Center).
 Ongoing – data inclusion is still open.

 - Structural covariance in ADHD across the lifespan (Oliver Grimm, University of Frankfurt, Germany).
 Ongoing